Posted 2.03. 2019 by Cekindo / Last update on 20.11. 2020

 In May 2017, a new international terminal was built at Da Nang Airport which is expected to receive 6 million passengers per year.
 The high-end beachfront hotels and resorts in Da Nang have become the preferred destination for foreign tourists to spend their holidays and leisure.
 Therefore, the resort property in Da Nang is especially popular among investors.

 Take advantage of the growing Vietnamese economy and invest in real estate in Vietnam.
-Cekindo will not only guide through the whole process of purchase but assist you with the legal compliance as well as company registration process.
+Cekindo will guide through the whole process of purchase.
+We will also assist you with the legal compliance as well as company registration process.